vdemeester/praetorian/README.md

 <img src="http://raw.github.com/vdemeester/praetorian/master/imgs/praetorian.png"
  alt="Praetorian logo" title="The man himself" align="right" />

-A command to be used as an ssh command that allow multiple commands for multiple ssh keys.
-It uses [sshcommand](https://github.com/progrium/sshcommand) for the setup in ``$HOME/.ssh/authorized_keys``.
+Praetorian is a command to be used as an ssh command that allow multiple commands for multiple ssh keys.
+It is similar to [sshcommand](https://github.com/progrium/sshcommand) for the ``$HOME/.ssh/authorized_keys`` part, as it uses the same format.

+The basic idea is to allow a set of commands for an identity (a.k.a. an ssh key).
+Each identities are identified by an alias, a given name for the public keys.

 ## Usage